toddaustin07/onlinestatusmon/README.md

 The address must be given in the form of \<*IP*>:\<*port*>.
 For example 192.168.1.140:8088.
 The port number MUST be included.
 8088 is the default port used by edgebridge, unless it is changed in the configuration file.

 ##### Custom Proxy Prefix
 This field is reserved for advanced users with their own custom proxy solution.
-It would include the complex URL prefix up to, but not including the SmartThings REST API endpoint.
+It would include the local URL 'prefix' up to, but not including the SmartThings REST API endpoint.
 For example:
 ```
 http://192.168.1.n:ppppp/proxy/get?url=
 ```